Montreal-Quakers/website/_pages/directions.md

 Quaker silent Meeting for Worship is every Sunday from **11:00 a.m. to noon**.
 We suggest arriving a few minutes before 11:00 but we much prefer your company to your absence!
 Childcare is available but if possible please do give us a few days [notice](contact.html).

-If this will be your first time at a Quaker Meeting, you might want to read [this information](about.html) about what to expect.
+If this will be your first time at a Quaker Meeting, you may want to read [this information](about.html) about what to expect.